basavarajpatil660/cloudflare-autonomous-agent/README.md

 | `GITHUB_DEFAULT_OWNER` | both | Owner used for bare repo names |
 | `AGENT_FILES_REPO` | router | Internal storage repo for written files |

-These four are set in `wrangler.jsonc` under `vars`, not as secrets — edit them before your first deploy:
+These four are set in `wrangler.jsonc` under `vars` (manual path) or as plain variables in the dashboard (GitHub-connected path) — not as secrets:

 ```jsonc
 "vars": {